 It is a broth cooked with beef and potatoes.
 The ingredients are ridiculously simple, but it tastes so good that every Colombian has it for breakfast very often.
 To enjoy caldo de costilla the Colombian way, serve it with arepa and hot chocolate.

-16. Cazuela De Mariscos (Colombian Seafood Casserole)
+16. Cazuela De Mariscos (Colombian Seafood Stew)

 Do you love an attractive dish with plenty of types of seafood?
 If yes, you should definitely go for cazuela de mariscos.
 All of your favorite kinds of seafood are mixed together with coconut milk and spices, creating a super delicious flavor that is more than satisfactory.